|Learn how to improve parks and community facilities to improve quality of life.|

 Assessing resources has to take into account sustainability as well as building or renovation costs.
 If you can get the funding and other resources to build a gorgeous facility that you then are unable to maintain, you could have a well-designed, expensive ruin on your hands.
 It’s far better to plan something more modest that serves the community’s needs, and that you know you can maintain in good condition over the long term.

 Developing a plan for a facility is one thing; carrying it out is another.
-You’ll have to find the resources to bring your plan to life, or your new or renovated facility will never be more than a drawing or a computer file.
+You’ll have to find the resources to bring your plan to life, or the new or renovated facility will never be more than a drawing or a computer file.
 Although the term “resources” refers to more than money, funding will almost undoubtedly be important, especially if the issue is the building of a new facility

 It’s important to think about how much money you need, how much a given fund-raiser can be expected to produce, and how much work it will take (e.g., bake sales and tag sales can be fun to organize and run, but they often take a lot of work and generate relatively little money).